Software

 • Contracts: Executed contracts and legal agreements must be retained and managed.
 Contracts and legal agreements must also be organized and accessible for easy review.

-• Evidence of third-party risk management processes: If requested, you must provide auditors or examiners documented evidence of your processes.
+• Evidence of TPRM processes: If requested, you must provide auditors or examiners documented evidence of your processes.
 This could include inherent risk assessments, communications to and from your third parties or stakeholders, third-party risk questionnaires, due diligence documentation, and risk assessments, as well as documented performance management scorecards or reports, third-party presentations, documented exit strategies, etc. Any reporting provided to the board or senior management should also be retained.

 • Issue management log: A documented inventory of issues, remediation plans, timing of remediation, accountability, and remediation statuses are essential pieces of documentation.